Optimal Transport-based Conformal Prediction: Experimental Details

 \subsection{Additional experiments}

-In \Cref{FigIllustClassif_msnitK10}, we run on MNIST the same experiments than in Figure \ref{FigIllustClassif2} with identical number of samples, number of repetitions and classifier.
+\paragraph{Computational time.} In \Cref{fig:timeOTCP}, we report the runtimes of OT-CP and OT-CP+ for the empirical settings corresponding to \Cref{FigIllustRegression,FigIllustRegression2}, with a varying number of calibration instances.
+As expected, OT-CP+ is slower than OT-CP, especially as the size of the calibration set increases.

+\paragraph{Experiments on real datasets.} \Cref{FigAddXPRegressionRealData} complements experiments from \cref{RealDataComparison} with marginal coverage, volume and computational time.
+One can verify the appropriate marginal coverage of both methods, which legitimates the benefits of OT-CP+ in terms of adaptivity in \cref{RealDataComparison}.
+One can observe that, for datasets with the lowest amount of samples, `atp1d' and `jura', OT-CP may tend to slightly overcover. \cref{FigAddXPRegressionRealData} also illustrates that OT-CP+ is more computationally intensive than computing covariances in the ellipsoidal approach \texttt{ELL}.
+Nevertheless, the experiments considered here take at most a few minutes, which remains reasonable.

+\paragraph{Additional results for classification.} \Cref{SimuDataClassif} illustrates OT-CP's ability to adapt to label confusions.
+Therein, classes 0 and 1 tend to be confused by the QDA classifier.
+In such cases, OT-CP achieves better trade-off between coverage and efficiency/informativeness.
+When the distribution is made easier (classes 0 and 1 become more distinct for QDA) all methods yield similar efficiency and informativeness.
+The latter setting is depicted in \Cref{fig:newpatterns}.
+This supports that OT-CP can effectively adapt to classification patterns where certain labels are prone to confusion.

-In \Cref{FigIllustClassif_K5}, we conduct the same experiment than in \Cref{FigIllustClassif2} but with a subset of $K=5$ labels of the Fashion-MNIST dataset (T-shirt/top, Pullover, Coat, Shirt, Ankle boot).
-In \Cref{FigIllustClassif_cifarK5}, the same experiment was run on $K=5$ classes of CIFAR-10 and lead to similar conclusions on the appropriate behavior of the OT-CP methodology.
-For the CIFAR-10 dataset, the predictor is chosen as a neural network with two hidden layers of respective size $3000,1000$ and ReLU activations.
-Both experiments of Figures \ref{FigIllustClassif_K5} and \ref{FigIllustClassif_cifarK5} were repeated $10$ times over $10000$ randomly chosen observations splitted in train/calibration/test with ratio $50\%,40\%,10\%$.
-The performances of OT-CP are even better for $K=5$ than when $K=10$, reaching the efficiency of the scores IP / MS while improving adaptivity, akin to the score APS.
-This indicates on the relation between $K$ and OT-CP when the score is the $K$-dimensional $\vert\bar{y}-\hat{\pi}(x)\vert$.
-In particular, for large $K$, OT-CP might benefit from further design of the score, inspired \eg by univariate penalized approaches \citep{angelopoulos2021uncertainty,melki2024penalized}.
+In \Cref{FigIllustClassif_K5MNIST,FigIllustClassif_K5}, we conduct the same experiment as in \Cref{FigCondtoy_ResultsBothClassif}, but with a subset of $K=5$ labels ($\{0,2,4,6,9\}$ for MNIST, and \{`T-shirt/top', `Pullover', `Coat', `Shirt', `Ankle boot'\} for Fashion-MNIST).
+Similar conclusions as for \Cref{FigCondtoy_ResultsBothClassif} apply here.
+Results in \Cref{FigIllustClassif_K5MNIST,FigIllustClassif_K5} are averaged over $10$ runs, each with $10\,000$ randomly chosen observations split in train/calibration/test with ratio $50\%,40\%,10\%$.
+We observe that OT-CP performs better for $K=5$ than for $K=10$, achieving the efficiency of the IP and MS scores while improving adaptivity, akin to the APS score.
+This suggests that for large $K$, OT-CP could benefit from more tailored score functions than $s(x,y) = \vert\bar{y}-\hat{\pi}(x)\vert \in \R_+^K$, inspired \eg by univariate penalized approaches \citep{angelopoulos2021uncertainty,melki2024penalized}.